Lyn Scully: Reception

+Jackie Brygel of the Herald Sun praised the character for putting up with Joe, writing "You've just got to love and admire a woman like Lyn Scully.
+After all, this is a person who manages to put up with being married to a completely insensitive fellow by the name of Joe, a bloke who could easily take out the prize for Most Tactless Man on a Prime-Time Soapie."
+Brygel later branded Lyn "She With The Leopard Print Fetish".

 After scenes involving the character fighting with Rebecca aired, Darren Rowe of entertainment website Digital Spy praised the scenes and branding it "one of the best episodes of 2009".
 Also stating: "It is a classic scene and quite simply Neighbours at its absolute best!".
 A critic for the Daily Record bemoaned the character's personality change, writing "Lyn Scully used to be the nicest, sweetest-natured person you could ever wish to meet.
 But now she's turned into a bit of a demon who will stop at nothing to make Rebecca and Paul's lives a misery.
 She's at it again this week.
 You'd think she'd just be happy that she persuaded Elle to sell Harold's Store to her at a bargain price, but oh no. Instead, she's determined to bring Charlie's Bar – and consequently Rebecca – to its knees by using underhand methods to steal its customers.
 Steph, always the voice of reason in Erinsborough, gives her mother a good talking-to – and about time too."

 In 2010 to celebrate Neighbours 25th anniversary Sky, a British satellite broadcasting company profiled 25 characters of which they believed were the most memorable in the series history.
 Lyn is on the list and they make light of how her interfering ways pushed her family away, stating: "Hairdresser by day and low-quality mother by night, Lyn has spent much of the last decade pestering daughter Steph, what with the rest of her family having fled.
 Joe sensibly left Lyn (well, the actor was sacked), and Lyn has since remarried Paul, presumably as some kind of karmic punishment for all his misdeeds over the years.
 Having become good again, Paul escaped her clutches, but Lyn still rattles around.
 Say what you like about her: she's got staying power."